 That fact shouldn’t be lost for the content marketing departments of iGaming brands, considering that EU iGaming revenue is set to achieve astronomical revenues of €29.3 billion by 2022.

-That’s a massive pie to go around – and there’s good and plenty to go around with and get a good chunk of it.
+That’s a massive pie to go around and get a good chunk of it.

 And content marketing plays a central role in the success of every iGaming brand, online casino, or sportsbook.